Sid Roth's It's Supernatural!: History

 Sydney Abraham Rothbaum (born September 7, 1940) is an American talk show host and author.
 According to Roth, he was raised Jewish but, at age 32, after dabbling in New Age philosophy for several years, he became a "born again" believer after a co-worker convinced him that Jesus is indeed the promised Messiah of the Jews.

 Roth launched his nationwide radio broadcast Messianic Vision in 1977.
 In 1996, he graduated to television as Sid Roth's It's Supernatural! began airing.
 In late 2013, Roth's ministry started ISN (It's Supernatural!
 Network), a full-time online network that streams episodes of Sid Roth's It's Supernatural! and other content produced by the ministry and its partners for free.

 Format and guests

-Each week, Roth interviews people who have experienced miracles and personal encounters with God.
+Each week, Roth interviews people who claim to have experienced miracles and personal encounters with God.

 Some of the guests who have been interviewed on Sid Roth's It's Supernatural! include: